jameskermode/f90wrap/README.md

 wrapper that makes the existance of an additional layer transparent to the final user.

-Copyright (C) James Kermode 2011-2016.
-Released under the GNU General Public License, version 2.
-Originally based on f90doc - automatic documentation generator for Fortran 90.
+Copyright (C) James Kermode 2011-2018.
+Released under the GNU Lesser General Public License, version 3.
+Parts originally based on f90doc - automatic documentation generator for Fortran 90.
 Copyright (C) 2004 Ian Rutt.

 If you would like to license the source code under different terms,